codecombat/codecombat/docs/PRODUCT_RULES.md

 ## Methods and understandable errors

 - Invalid method parameters must produce a blocking Japanese hero speech bubble before the run is reported as failed.
-- Direction-taking methods accept only `right`, `left`, `up` and `down`.
+- Direction-taking methods accept exactly one value: `right`, `left`, `up` or `down`.
-- An invalid direction produces a dedicated Japanese explanation that repeats all four accepted values.
+- A missing, extra or invalid direction produces a dedicated Japanese explanation that repeats all four accepted values.
 - Methods that accept no parameters reject supplied parameters with a Japanese hero explanation.
-- `hero.say(message)` requires one string value.
+- `hero.say(message)` requires exactly one string value.
 Invalid input produces a Japanese hero explanation.
 - Unknown or misspelled `hero` methods produce a Japanese hero explanation asking the learner to check the command spelling.
 - An invalid transformation name produces a Japanese hero explanation that the requested form is not understood.